-Even if you are not on the board of one of these companies, as a consumer, you can contact the business, express your concern, organise a boycott, or spend your money elsewhere.
+Even if you are not on the board of one of these companies, as a consumer, you can contact the business, express your concern, organize a boycott, or spend your money elsewhere.

 Sign a petition.

-Donate to organisations working to protect the Amazon.
+Donate to organizations working to protect the Amazon.

-Amazon Aid Foundation: This organisation raises awareness on the need to preserve the Amazon through the arts, science, and other projects.
+Amazon Aid Foundation: This organization raises awareness on the need to preserve the Amazon through the arts, science, and other projects.

 Amazon Conservation Team: This group partners with indigenous and local communities to protect tropical forests, fight climate change, and “strengthen traditional culture.”

 Amazon Watch: Founded over 20 years ago, this nonprofit was created to protect the rainforest and defend indigenous populations in the Amazon Basin.
 It partners with other indigenous and environmental groups to campaign for human rights, corporate accountability, and preservation of the Amazon’s ecosystems.